Generalized discord, entanglement, Einstein-Podolsky-Rosen steering, and Bell nonlocality in two-qubit systems under (non-)Markovian channels: Hierarchy of quantum resources and chronology of deaths and births: Quantum correlation measures

 \subsection{Generalized quantum discord}

-When a projective measurement, defined by the set of projectors $\{\Pi_b\}$, is performed locally on a subsystem $B$, the global state $\rho\in(\mathcal{H}_A\otimes\mathcal{H}_B)$ changes. {\em Discord} is the quantifier that captures this measurement-induced disturbance.
-Originally, discord was introduced in entropic form, as the difference between two classically equivalent versions of the mutual information~\cite{zurek01,vedral01}.
+When a projective measurement, defined by a set $\{\Pi_b\}$ of projectors acting on $\mathcal{H}_B$, is performed locally on a subsystem $B$, the global state $\rho\in \mathcal{H}_A\otimes\mathcal{H}_B$ changes. {\em Discord} is a quantifier that captures this measurement-induced disturbance.
+Originally, discord was introduced in entropic form as the difference between two classically equivalent versions of the mutual information~\cite{zurek01,vedral01}.
 Subsequently, a geometric version was derived in terms of the Schmidt norm~\cite{vedral10}.
-Recently, these two versions were unified in a measure called $q$-discord~\cite{costa13}, which is defined as \be D_q(\rho)=\min\limits_{\Pi_B}\Big(S_q(\Pi_B[\rho])-S_q(\rho)\Big), \ee where $S_q(\rho)=\frac{1-\text{Tr}\rho^q}{q-1}$ $(q>0\in\mathbb{R})$ is the Tsallis $q$ entropy and $\Pi_B[\rho]=\sum_b\Pi_b\rho\Pi_b$.
+Recently, these two versions were unified in a measure called $q$-discord~\cite{costa13}, which is defined as \be D_q(\rho)=\min\limits_{\Pi_B}\Big(H_q(\Pi_B[\rho])-H_q(\rho)\Big), \ee where $H_q(\rho)=\frac{1-\text{Tr}\,\rho^q}{q-1}$ $(q>0\in\mathbb{R})$ is the Tsallis $q$-entropy and $\Pi_B[\rho]=\sum_b\Pi_b\rho\Pi_b$.
 The entropic (geometric) discord is retrieved from the $q$-discord by setting $q=1$ $(q=2)$.
-Interestingly, the $q$-discord has been shown to derive solely from the Bayes rule deviation and to keep a link with the couple work-information within the framework of generalized thermodynamic theory~\cite{costa13}.
+Interestingly, the $q$-discord has been shown to derive solely from the Bayes rule deviation and to keep a link with the couple work-information within the framework of generalized thermodynamic theories~\cite{costa13}.
+Recently, a conceptual connection has been established between the 1-discord (also called {\em thermal discord}) and elements of reality~\cite{bill15}.